 The Design-Builder is responsible for compliance with all applicable state and federal environmental laws, regulations, and permits.
 If, at any time, the Design-Builder is not in compliance with all applicable environmental laws, regulations, Executive Orders, commitments, etc., the VDOT Project Manager has the authority to suspend work, in whole or in part, until such time as the deficiencies or non-compliant items have been corrected.
-Should any non-compliant item(s) be identified during construction, immediate and continuous corrective action shall be taken by the Design-Builder to bring the item(s) back into compliance.
+Should any non-compliant item(s) be identified during construction, immediate and continuous corrective action shall be taken by the Design-Builder to bring the item(s) back into compliant item(s) and shall provide to the VDOT Project Manager copies of all documentation and correspondence with regulatory agencies related to the non-compliant item(s) and their resolution, concurrent with each submission.